-Annika Earley makes theatrical, narrative work about transformation, in-between states, and the experience of being a woman.
+Annika Earley makes multidisciplinary work about transformation, in-between states, and the experience of being a woman.
+She often uses German folk and fairytales as reference points in her work.

 She now lives in southern Maine.